-Cambridge Judge released its deadlines for the 2021-2022 season, with round 1 on Sept.
-6, 2021.
-Along with INSEAD, continues to evade the business school trend of fewer MBA essays, requiring your thoughtful response to no less than four required questions.
+Cambridge Judge opened its application for the 2021-2022 season, and in doing so revised its first essay related to post-MBA career goals.
+Along with INSEAD, Judge continues to evade the business school trend of fewer MBA essays, requiring your thoughtful response to no less than four required questions.

 Yet its word counts are deceptively slim – beyond the first question which allows up to 500 words, each subsequent question gives you a 200-word maximum – providing slim real estate to work with when you’re trying to be substantive as well as succinct.

 The trick is to ensure each stand-alone essay is artfully executed while keeping the overall narrative in mind.
 The full slate of Cambridge Judge essays pose a puzzle that you must put together without being repetitive.